Quansight/Quansight-website/apps/consulting/posts/panel-holoviews-learning-aid.md

 - **Widgets** are used to manipulate your app - think sliders, file selectors, password inputs, etc.
 - **Panels** are used to arrange panes and widgets.
 The 4 main types of panels are `Row`, `Column`, `Tabs`, and `GridSpec`.

-Take a look at more examples of panes, widgets, and panels (layouts) at https://panel.holoviz.org/reference/index.html.
+Take a look at more examples of panes, widgets, and panels (layouts) at the [Panel Reference Gallery][panel gallery].
 You can also learn about what parameters each widget supports by clicking on a particular widget from there.

 ### 2. Building the App Backbone